polkadot-cloud/polkadot-staking-dashboard/docs/EN.md

 # Welcome to Polkadot Cloud Staking!

-This section aims to familiarise developers to the Polkadot Staking Dashboard.
+This section aims to familiarise developers with the Polkadot Staking Dashboard.
 Reach out to __staking@polkadot.cloud__ for clarification of any content in this document.

 ## Submitting Pull Requests